golang/proposal/design/27935-unbounded-queue-package.md

 2) The proposed solution uses a new, unique approach to building queues, yet its [implementation](https://github.com/christianrpetrin/queue-tests/blob/master/queueimpl7/queueimpl7.go) is clean and extremely simple.
-Both main methods, "Push" and "Pop", are composed of only 13 and 14 lines of code, respectively.
-The proposed implementation also have proper tests with 100% test coverage.
-I feel strongly the proposed solution will require minimal maintenance moving forward
+Both main methods, "Push" and "Pop", are composed of only 16 and 19 lines of code (total), respectively.
+The proposed implementation also have proper tests with 100% test coverage and should require minimal maintenance moving forward
-3) I'll implement any changes the Go community feels are needed for the proposed solution to be worth of the standard library and the Go community
+3) I'll implement any changes the Go community feel are needed for the proposed solution to be worth of the standard library and the Go community

-Design document with more details at https://golang.org/issue/NNNNN.